SarthakJoshi04/CSY2061-Mobile-Application-Development-Assignment-I/README.md

 # CSY-2061-Mobile-Application-Development-Assignment-I
-Developing a notes app with an additional quiz functionality using Kotlin.
-The login username and password is set to user and password respectively.
+An Android notes app using Jetpack Compose, Kotlin, and SQLite.
+The application also has an additional quiz game functionality.